-That was the reason I switched to from OpenVPN to WireGuard VPN and here is configuration of WireGuard VPN Server with two VPN clients
+That was the reason I switched from OpenVPN to WireGuard VPN and here is the configuration of WireGuard VPN Server with two VPN clients in topology called Hub and Spoke.
+Hub is a server and and multiple clients can connect to such server.

 Installation and configuration of WireGuard Server